Omkanta/Glamour-Beauty/README.md

 > It has 5 modules Authentication, Admin, User, Add to Cart, Checkout.

 > Glamour Beauty application was built during the construct week at [Masai School](https://masaischool.com/).
-Completed the project in Four days with a team of five aspiring developers.
+Completed the project in five days with a team of four aspiring developers.

 # Screenshots